Job Description for Parts Department

 Assist customer and internal staff to identify and obtain the correct parts needed for repairs or manufacturing.

 Customer and Personal Service – Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 Sales and Marketing – Knowledge of principles and methods for showing, promoting, and selling products or services.
-This includes marketing strategy and tactics, product demonstration, sales techniques, and sales control systems.

 Computers and Electronics – Knowledge of electronic equipment, and computer hardware and software, including applications such as email and web browsers.

 Mechanical – Knowledge of machines and tools, including their designs, uses, repair, and maintenance.